 Be sure to give your cat a space within your house that is off-limits for your dog.
 This should be done until they are acclimated to each other.
 Make sure to never leave a dog and cat alone together unattended.
 It is also important to always use positive reinforcement to reward good behaviour.
 For example, give your canine companion a treat whenever they are remaining calm around the cat, sitting when asked or not engaging with the cat.
 This will encourage your dog’s respect towards their new furry family member.

 Read more about introducing dogs and cats here on our blog.

 You can use treats for both your cat and dog to keep them focused on you instead of each other in those first few meetings.
 Practice basic verbal cues with your dog such as stay, come, and leave it.
 You can also try clicker training as a way to create a positive bridge between your dog and your cat.
 Many dogs respond very well to clicker training when done correctly.

-If you are finding your dog is too enthusiastic with your new cat, consider speaking with an experienced professional positive reinforcement based dog trainer or behaviourist.
-They can help you reinforce your basic training, and provide suggestions to keep both of your furry friends comfortable around each other.
+If you find your dog is too enthusiastic with your new cat, consider speaking with an experienced professional positive reinforcement-based dog trainer or behaviourist.
+They can help you to reinforce your basic training and provide suggestions to keep both of your furry friends comfortable around each other.

 In the neighbourhood

 Even if your dog is being respectful of cats in your household, always keep your dog on a leash when outside the home.
-This is not only in case they see a community cat, but for general safety of your dog as well.
-Keep your dog on a leash unless in a safe and contained place, such as a dog park.
+This is not only in case they see a community cat, but for the general safety of your dog as well.
+Keep your dog on a leash unless in a safe and contained place.

 With proper training and methodical steps, many dogs learn respect and will become good friends with their new furry family member!
 More training tips here on ShelterHealthPro.com